Nexus-Mods/Vortex-Backend/README.md

 ### Update Extension Manifest

-GitHub Action runs scheduled every day 08:45 or manually via workflow_disaptch.
+Runs scheduled every day 08:45 or manually via workflow_dispatch.

-This workflow reads the cur
+This workflow reads the current manifest and refreshes download and endorsement count for existing extensions.
+It marks mods that have have been hidden or deleted.
+If files have been updated, the download URLs are updated to.

-#### Workflow Inputs
+#### Inputs

 - `dry-run` - Defaults to false, if set to true then the last commit and push step isn't performed.

 ### Add Extension

+This adds a new extension to the manifest.

-GitHub Action runs manually via workflow_disaptch.
+Run manually via workflow_dispatch.

-#### Workflow Inputs
+#### Inputs

-- asd
+- `modid` - REQUIRED - Mod ID of the extension that needs adding e.g. `598`
+- `extension-type` - REQUIRED - What type of extension is being added.
+Choose from game, theme, translation or tool.
+Which one chosen determines what else must be inputted.
+- `gamedomain` - REQUIRED FOR GAME TYPE - Nexus site gamedomain that this extension provides support for. e.g. `back4blood`
+- `language` - REQUIRED FOR TRANSLATION TYPE - Language tag that this translation is for. e.g. `es-MX` for Spanish (Mexico)
 - `dry-run` - Defaults to false, if set to true then the last commit and push step isn't performed.